shurrey/mcp-server-box/README.md

-# MCP Server Box
+# Box MCP Server

 ## Description

-MCP Server Box is a Python project that integrates with the Box API to perform various operations such as file search, text extraction, AI-based querying, and data extraction.
+The Box MCP Server is a Python project that integrates with the Box API to perform various operations such as file search, text extraction, AI-based querying, and data extraction.
 It leverages the `box-sdk-gen` library and provides a set of tools to interact with Box files and folders.

 The Model Context Protocol (MCP) is a framework designed to standardize the way models interact with various data sources and services.
 In this project, MCP is used to facilitate seamless integration with the Box API, enabling efficient and scalable operations on Box files and folders.
-The MCP Server Box project aims to provide a robust and flexible solution for managing and processing Box data using advanced AI and machine learning techniques.
+The Box MCP Server project aims to provide a robust and flexible solution for managing and processing Box data using advanced AI and machine learning techniques.

 ## Tools Implemented